EngineHub/CraftBook/CONTRIBUTING.md

 Contributing
 ============

-Thank you for your interest in contributing to WorldEdit!
+Thank you for your interest in contributing to CraftBook!
 We appreciate your effort, but to make sure that the inclusion of your patch is a smooth process, we ask that you make note of the following guidelines.